Skip to Content

 via Instagram: @hisnameispuppy

-The Raggle, otherwise known as the Rat Terrier and Beagle mix, is a small designer dog with a surprisingly high level of energy.
-Combine this with the strong prey-drive from the terrier side, and you may have your hands full.
+The Raggle, otherwise known as the Rat Terrier and Beagle mix, is a small designer dog with a high level of energy.
+Combine this with their strong strong prey-drive from the terrier side, and you may have your hands full.

 Raggles are better for a single-dog homes, as they tend to get aggressive with other dogs or pets – even with socialization.
 But with these hybrids, the most important aspect is getting them their daily physical activity.